eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Ballot Design

-I have many problems with ranked methods <d-cite key="mit2023maineRcv"></d-cite>.
+I have many problems with ranked methods<d-cite key="mit2021maineRcv"></d-cite>.
 But one that I've come to appreciate is that voters have no idea how their ranked ballot is going to be counted.
 Ask a voter if they understand how RCV works (even people who vote in RCV elections), or how their ballot is counted, and they will almost certainly say yes.
 But if you ask them to explain it, most reveal a fundamental misunderstanding--and are often horrified when told how it actually works.<d-footnote>I once tried to describe Condorcet to a friend (an intelligent guy) and they immediately invented Borda on the spot.
 Top rank gets 3 points, second rank gets 2, and last gets 1.
 I have heard similar stories from people like Clay Shentrup and Hayden Sasswood.</d-footnote>.

 I think this is a *big problem with ranked ballots*.
 It should, in my view, be explicitly clear and obvious what the system is going to do with your vote, and how it's going to be counted and tallied to determine the winner.
+When you rank candidates, there is an expectation from voters that the system is going to "respect" their rankings, and use the data properly.

 This is one thing I like about Approval: it's not hard to understand that a bubble is a vote.
 That's how choose-one voting works, and Approval works the same way, using the same interface.
 Hence, the Better Choices system uses that *same* interface to its advantage.
 I think the idea of head-to-head matchups becomes much *more* obvious<d-footnote>A typical Condorcet method interprets a ranking like $A>B>C$ as one vote for $A$ over $B$, one vote for $A$ over $C$, and one vote for $B$ over $C$.
 Some voters might misunderstand and assume that $A$ gets "extra points" for being higher over $C$.
 By dropping the ranking interface, such misunderstandings can be reduced.</d-footnote>.